sammck/vpyapp/README.md

 Display the version of vpyapp.py being used.
 ```

-#### Install or update a vpyapp without invoking a command in the vpyapp
+#### Install or update a vpyapp without invoking a command in the vpyapp--displays install output
 ```bash
 usage: vpyapp.py install [-h] [-n APP_NAME] [-u] [--clean] [-o APP_PATH_FILE] package_name